 Ammonia, produced by fish respiration and waste, is a key component in the nitrogen cycle.
 It plays a vital role in the overall health of fish and the aquatic environment.
 Understanding the relationship between ammonia levels and fish health is crucial for maintaining a balanced ecosystem.
 Here are four important points to consider:

-2. Ammonia serves as a nutrient for algae growth.
-Excessive ammonia can lead to an overgrowth of algae, resulting in issues such as green water and reduced oxygen levels.
+Ammonia is a nutrient for algae growth.
+Excessive ammonia can lead to an overgrowth of algae, resulting in green water and reduced oxygen levels.

 The Nitrogen Cycle: Essential for Healthy Ponds and Aquatic Environments